bluesky-social/bsky-docs/docs/tutorials/custom-feeds.md

     }
     ```

-    Use the returned cursor to fetch additional pages.
+    Use the returned cursor to fetch additional pages of posts.
   </TabItem>
 </Tabs>